3z3qu13l/spinnies/README.md

 #### hasActiveSpinners()
 Return value: returns `false` if all spinners have succeeded, failed or have been stopped.

 ## Contribute

 Star it, fork it, improve it, PR it! :raised_hands:.

-## Acknowledgements

-Thanks to [chalk](https://github.com/chalk/chalk) for helping making this lib colorful :rainbow: and to [ora](https://github.com/sindresorhus/ora) which was a great inspiration :unicorn:.

 ## License